SaladDais/Hippolyzer/README.md

 * The proxy needs to use content sniffing to figure out which requests are login requests, so make sure your request would pass `MITMProxyEventManager._is_login_request()`

+#### Do I have to do all that?

+You might be able to automate some of it on Linux by using [LinHippoAutoProxy](https://github.com/SaladDais/LinHippoAutoProxy).
+If you're on Windows or MacOS the above is your only option.

 ### Should I use this library to make an SL client in Python?

 No. If you just want to write a client in Python, you should instead look at using